 Santa Fe College expects employees involved in a grievance or dispute to seek resolution of their differences in a courteous, civil, and professional manner.
 The College encourages its employees to use the Informal Resolution Procedure described in Procedure 3.23P to resolve grievances or disputes.
 However, the College recognizes that some disputes and grievances may arise in the workplace that require a Formal Hearing Procedure.
 For these reasons, the College shall provide a formal process to promote a prompt, efficient, and fair resolution of employee disputes and grievances.

+Grounds for problem resolution or grievance procedures exist when a condition or action is alleged to be contrary to a contract, policy, rule, procedure, effective working conditions, or professional standards.
 This Rule defines which issues are appropriate for resolution under the Informal Resolution Procedure and Formal Hearing Procedure.
 For Formal Hearing Issues, the College encourages, but does not require, its employees to first use the Informal Resolution Procedure before pursuing a Formal Hearing.

 Requirements for Procedures